4ioskd/4ioskd.github.io/README.md

 Hello World!<br>
 This is DignifiedSilence Official Site.<br>

-Biography:<br>
+・Biography<br>
 A head of the Fediverse Social Labo.<br>
 Tooting and writing blog article about fedi news and information.<br>
-In the future,I want to write blog article about them from the perspective of social science and humanities.
+In the future,I want to write blog article about them from the perspective of social science and humanities.<br>
 Please feel free to call me 'dignny'(my nickname).<br>

+・My interest
+Fediverse,Distributed Social Network(especially DistributedSNS),Linux,FOSS,Social Science,Humanities

 ・Language<br>
 Japanese(native),English(learner)